MCSLTeam/MCSL2/README_EN.md

 ___
 ### Development

-This app uses Python 3.10, and [poetry](https://python-poetry.org/) for dependency management.
+This app uses Python 3.8.

 1. Install Python 3.10 on your machine if it isn't already installed.
 It can be downloaded from the official [Python.org](https://www.python.org/downloads/) or with a package manager like `brew` or `apt`, depending on your system.